DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102 of this title, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 1-5 and 7-15 are rejected under 35 U.S.C.
-103 as being unpatentable over CHA (US 2014/0195243 A1), and in further view of MINGOT (US 6,762,692 B1).
+Claims 1-4 and 7-15 are rejected under 35 U.S.C.
+103 as being unpatentable over CHA (US 2014/0195243 A1), and in further view of KLEIN (US 2015/0254057 A1) and MINGOT (US 6,762,692 B1).

 REGARDING CLAIM 1, CHA discloses a display device comprising:

-a display (Fig. 3 – “Display 111”); an audio output unit (Fig. 3 – “Audio Output 112”);
+a display (Fig. 3 – “Display 111”); an audio output device (Fig. 3 – “Audio Output 112”);

-wherein the control unit is configured to further output voice feedback for the voice results [when a voice guidance function is set to be turned on] (MINGOT Col 6:48-61 – “It is furthermore assumed that the user has requested the displaying of the voice help window so as to ascertain the functional features which can be accessed within the prevailing context, that is to say in the “Picture” menu.
+wherein the control unit is configured to further output voice feedback for the voice results <when a voice guidance function is set to be turned on> (MINGOT Col 6:48-61 – “It is furthermore assumed that the user has requested the displaying of the voice help window so as to ascertain the functional features which can be accessed within the prevailing context, that is to say in the “Picture” menu.
 A voice help window 30, 31 is therefore displayed on the right part of the screen.
 Since the entire list of accessible functional features cannot be displayed at the same time in the window, this list scrolls through the window 31 in a loop as long as the user does not utter the words “stop scrolling” in which case, the window is frozen in the state which prevailed at that moment.
-When the window is in a frozen state, the words “Stop scrolling” of the list are replaced by “Scrolling of pages” which correspond to the words which the user must utter for scrolling to resume.”).
+When the window is in a frozen state, the words “Stop scrolling” of the list are replaced by “Scrolling of pages” which correspond to the words which the user must utter for scrolling to resume.”), and

 One of ordinary skill would have been motivated to include enabling/disabling a voice guide function, in order to enable a user to access informative data as per demand, so that the user has a full control of the device and configure the device to operate according to his/her own preference.

-REGARDING CLAIM 3, CHA in view of MINGOT discloses the display device according to claim 1, wherein the control unit is configured to further output the voice results and then outputs voice feedback that recommends any one of the voice results (CHA Par 277 – “Referring to FIGS. 8A to 8C, when the user utters “What is on TV today?”, the controller 150 may output a list 430 of broadcast programs to be broadcasted today as the system response, based on the response information received from the second server 300.
+REGARDING CLAIM 3, CHA in view of KLEIN and MINGOT discloses the display device according to claim 1, wherein the control device is configured to further output the voice results and then outputs voice feedback that recommends any one of the voice results (CHA Par 277 – “Referring to FIGS. 8A to 8C, when the user utters “What is on TV today?”, the controller 150 may output a list 430 of broadcast programs to be broadcasted today as the system response, based on the response information received from the second server 300.
 The controller 150 may then output voice command guide 440 representing the user voice applicable on the list 430 outputted as the system response.”).

-REGARDING CLAIM 4, CHA in view of MINGOT discloses the display device according to claim 3, wherein the control unit is configured to output both the voice results and the voice feedback in a voice (CHA Par 27 – “The electronic device may include an audio output.
+REGARDING CLAIM 4, CHA in view of KLEIN and MINGOT discloses the display device according to claim 3, wherein the control device is configured to output both the voice results and the voice feedback in a voice (CHA Par 27 – “The electronic device may include an audio output.
 The outputting the system response and the outputting the voice command guide may include outputting the system response and the voice command guide to the audio output as an audio output signal.”).

 MINGOT further discloses wherein the control unit is configured to output the voice results when the voice guidance function is set to be turned on differently from the voice results when the voice guidance function is set to be turned off (MINGOT Col 6:66-7:5 – “In the window 23, one of the headings is different from those which appear in FIG. 4 in the menu 100.
 Specifically, the “Voice help” heading, which is present when the voice help window is not displayed so as to prompt the user to view it, is replaced with the “Close help” heading when the voice help window is being displayed as is the case in FIG. 8, so as this time to prompt the user to close the said window.”).